No Shame in That

 Expanded version: No Shame in That

-If the Bible is right, we humans didn’t start as uncivilized, pathetic cave men and women.
-We started with more honor than we have now.
-Look at the picture the Bible paints in Genesis 1 and 2.
-God honors the first human beings by giving them control over the rest of his creatures.
-He honors them by preparing a garden spot fit for a king and queen to live in, and it is virus-free.
-He even honors them with daily visits.
+God honored the first human beings by giving them control over the rest of his creatures.
+He honored them by preparing a garden spot fit for a king and queen to live in, and it was virus-free.
+He even honored them with his presence on daily visits.

-Then God the Father takes him up to heaven to take his throne, and they wait.
-Ten days later he sends his Holy Spirit down to live in them, empowering them to tell the world of his resurrection and his mercy.
-They face the shame of arrest, beating, jail, and even execution, but nothing can stop them.
-To them, being shamed for Jesus’ sake is not shame.
-It’s a badge of honor!
+Then God the Father took him up to heaven to take his throne, and his followers waited.
+Ten days later Jesus sent his Holy Spirit down to live in them, empowering them to tell the world of his resurrection and his mercy.

-Jesus empowers his movement to keep growing.
+Jesus empowered his movement to keep it growing.
 It is still growing today in spite of the fierce opposition that Jesus predicted, and it will keep growing until the set day when he comes back to bestow honors on his ambassadors.
 The persecutors will be ashamed that they ever lifted a finger against them.

 Reflections on SYNCing with the story, No Shame in That